 Hans Nater is a litigation and arbitration specialist.

 Hans Nater is an arbitrator at the Court of Arbitration for Sport (CAS) and on the list of Swiss ICC Arbitrators.
-He has served as a member of the CAS ad hoc division at the 2002, 2004 and 2006 Olympic Games in Salt Lake City, Athens and Turin respectively and as an arbitrator of the Claims Resolution Tribunal for dormant accounts in Switzerland (CRT).
-He was president of the Zurich Bar Association and vice president of the Swiss Olympic Committee.
+He has served as a member of the CAS ad hoc division at the 2002, 2004 and 2006 Olympic Games in Salt Lake City, Athens and Turin respectively and was nominated as arbitrator of the CAS ad hoc Devision at the 2020 Olympic Games in Tokyo.
+He is serving as a member of the Ethic Committee of the World Rowing Federation (FISA).
+He was an arbitrator of the Claims Resolution Tribunal for Dormant Accounts in Switzerland (CRT).
+He was President of the Zurich Bar Association and Vice President of the Swiss Olympic Committee.